rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 This protocol is versatile for the needs of the internet, and is currently used in the SSH2 software.
 The protocol is used to secure terminal sessions and TCP connections.

-The following exercises examine two particular applications that make use of cryptographic protocols - GnuPG and OpenSSH.
+The following exercises examine two applications that use cryptographic protocols - GnuPG and OpenSSH.

 ## Exercise 1

 ### GnuPG

 GnuPG (GNU Privacy Guard) is a set of programs for public key encryption and digital signatures.
 The tools can be used to encrypt data and to create digital signatures.
 It also includes an advanced key management facility.
-GnuPG uses public-key cryptography to enable users to communicate securely
+GnuPG uses public-key cryptography to enable users to communicate securely.

 Perform the following exercises as a regular user. e.g. user ying

-To create a new keypair
+To create a new key pair

 1. Log into the system as user “ying”